 On May 27, 1942 he enlisted in the U. S. Army as an air corps cadet serial number 11998773.
 He graduated on October 30, 1942 and received further training in Merced, California (where he met his wife, Betty Wall who he later married in 1944) and finally Luke Field, Arizona.

 Czarnecki departed for the Pacific Theater on February 20, 1943.
 On March 12, 1943 he was assigned to the 8th Fighter Group, 80th Fighter Squadron based at Mareeba Airfield.
-On July 1, 1943 he was transferred as one of the initial pilots assigned to the newly organized 475th Fighter Group "Satan's Angles", 431st Fighter Squadron arriving at 12 Mile Drome near Port Moresby on August 14, 1943.
+On July 1, 1943 he was transferred as one of the initial pilots assigned to the newly organized 475th Fighter Group "Satan's Angels", 431st Fighter Squadron arriving at 12 Mile Drome near Port Moresby on August 14, 1943.